dhellmann/pymotw/PyMOTW/sys/imports.rst

 When the finder locates a module, it is responsible for returning a loader capable of importing that module.
 This example illustrates a custom importer that saves its module contents in a database created by :mod:`shelve`.

-First, a script to populate the shelf with a package containing a sub-module and sub-package.
+The first step is to create a script to populate the shelf with a package containing a sub-module and sub-package.

 .. include:: sys_shelve_importer_create.py
     :literal:
     :start-after: #end_pymotw_header

-A real packaging script would probably read the contents from the filesystem, but using hard-coded values is sufficient for a simple example like this.
+A real packaging script would read the contents from the filesystem, but using hard-coded values is sufficient for a simple example like this.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'sys_shelve_importer_create.py'))